-The timeline speaks for itself and we’ve added a few pro tips (in yellow) of things we see work well at our customers.
+The timeline speaks for itself, and we’ve added a few pro tips (in yellow) of things we see work well at our customers.

 To give you a rough overview:

 This is a simple checklist that has incorporated the best practices of successful companies.
-Everyone in your organisation can use this checklist to see if their OKRs meet the requirements.
+Everyone in your organization can use this checklist to see if their OKRs meet the requirements.
 You will only need this checklist in the beginning, after having drafted a dozen OKRs you should be fine.

 Let’s quickly run through all elements.

-An objective should be:
+An Objective should be:

-A key result should:
+A Key Results should:

-And of course you shouldn’t have too many.
+You should also don’t have too many.
 Too many OKRs fragment attention, it means you’re not able to focus on what is really most important right now.

 Please note that writing good OKRs is like a muscle you need to train.
 You might struggle a bit in the beginning, but you’ll quickly improve over time!
 It’s a great skill to develop which will benefit both your business as well as your private life.

 A great way to ensure a steep learning curve in your organization is to let each team review the OKRs of their team members and provide feedback.
 Not just on whether they have decided to work on the right things, but also to provide feedback on whether the OKR has been drafted correctly.